pelithne/AKS_secure_baseline_the_hard_way/README.md

 vim test-pod.yaml
 ````

-Pro-tip: when you copy to vim, prevent Vim from auto-indenting the text you paste.
+Pro-tip: when you copy to vim, prevent vim from auto-indenting the text you paste.

 ````bash
 :set paste